-■ STUDENT HOUSING http://housing.bartonccc.edu Barton Community College offers on-campus housing for 292 students in a comfortable and fun setting for both men and women.
-Living on campus can enhance your opportunity to meet other students and adapt to college life easier and quicker.
-Conveniences include free cable and free Internet availability in each room as well as free Laundromat usage.
+■ STUDENT HOUSING housing.bartonccc.edu Barton Community College offers on-campus housing for 292 students in a comfortable and fun setting for both men and women.
+Living on campus can enhance your opportunity to meet other students and adapt to college life more easily and quickly.
+Conveniences include free: cable, internet availability in each room, newly release movies on channel 52, front loading washers/dryers, filtered water, large flat screen TV & Wii in the commons areas and access to indoor pool and workout facility.
 The application process is simple and based on a first come first serve basis upon receipt of the reservation/damage deposit.
-Go online at http://housing.bartonccc.edu to view the student housing options and get an application.
+Go online at housing.bartonccc.edu to view the student housing options and complete contract online.
 Housing brochures with additional information are available in the Admissions Office located in the Kirkman Visitors Center.
 Barton mandates that all full-time freshman students (those enrolled in 12 or more semester hours with a total of less than 24 successfully passed college credits) are required to live in college residence halls.
-You may be exempt from being required to live in the college residence halls if you meet at least one of the following criteria: - Are married - Are 21 years of age or older, or - Live in Barton County, or bordering county with parents, legal guardian, or other immediate family member.
+You may be exempt from being required to live in the college residence halls if you meet at least one of the following criteria: - Are married - Are 21 years of age or older, or - Have children or child who reside(s) with you - Live in Barton County, or bordering county with parents, legal guardian, or other immediate family member.
 Meningitis Health Information Facts Students residing in Barton Community College campus housing are required (by the Kansas Board of Regents) to receive the meningitis vaccination or sign a waiver.
 The student must either provide written documentation of immunization or sign a waiver after reviewing the information provided that informs of the dangers of meningococcal disease and indicates that the vaccine has been declined.
 If a student is less than 18 years of age, a parent or legal guardian must be given a copy of this document and must sign the waiver as well.
 Non-compliant students will be placed on administrative hold following the first week of classes and remain on administrative hold until the compliance is documented with Student Housing Office.
 Students will be unable to enroll for the following semester until the hold is released.